ComedicChimera/chai/docs/Chai Notes/Feature Notes/Collections.md

 Chai provides 4 fundamental collections as enumerated below.

-**NOTE**: As of 1/30/22, vectors and matrices are no longer a part of the core language.
-They may be readded with their own syntax as part of the math library at a later date.
-They are not essential to the language's release and serve only to bloat and complicate the language (given the likely lack of adequate vector support upon release).
-TLDR: we are not trying to compete with Matlab, and vectors and matrices have very little use to regular programmers on a day to day basis.

 ## Arrays
 Arrays are fixed-size, homogenous collections of elements.
 They use the `[]T` type.
 Their literal is written as: `{a, b, c, ...}` (using curly braces).